Harold Luntz: Life and career

-He was editor of the Australian Torts Law Journal.
+He was a founder and long-term editor of the Australian Torts Law Journal.
 He wrote a text in 1974 that saw its fifth edition in 2008 ('Assessment of Damages for Personal Injury and Death').
 This text is widely quoted in the highest courts of Australia, as well as England, Canada and the United States.

+Long after officially retiring from University work, he continued to maintain an office, teach, write essays and mark exams.
+The Harold Luntz Graduate Rearch Thesis Prize, named in honour, is awarded annually to the Melbourne Law School graduate research student judged to have presented the best thesis in the previous year.

-He is officially retired from University work, but he continues to maintain an office, teach, write essays and mark exams.
-Despite being an expert on negligence, he is a leading advocate of 'tort law reform' policy, that would replace the law of negligence with a no-fault compensation scheme, and/or provide such adequate social welfare that the awarding of damages becomes unnecessary.
+Despite being an expert on negligence, he was a leading advocate of 'tort law reform' policy, that would replace the law of negligence with a no-fault compensation scheme, and/or provide such adequate social welfare that the awarding of damages becomes unnecessary.

-He remains one of the world's foremost scholars and theoreticians of torts and damages law.
+He remained one of the world's foremost scholars and theoreticians of torts and damages law.
 On Australia Day (the 26th of January), he was awarded an AO for "distinguished service to legal education, as an academic and editor, to professional development, and to the community."

+Luntz died on 29 January 2025, at the age of 87.